-During the semester, work-study employees cannot work more than 15 hours per week.
+During the semester, work-study students cannot work more than 15 hours per week.

 How will I get paid?

-If you are unable to get onto your electronic timecard, we may not have received your Referral Form.
+If you are unable to get into your electronic timecard, we may not have received your Referral Form.
 You should check with the Financial Aid office before you continue working.

-Funds will be directly deposited into a checking or savings account upon completion of the Payroll Direct Deposit Authorization form from the website.
+Funds will be directly deposited into a checking or savings account upon completion of a Payroll Direct Deposit Authorization form.
 Please complete and return it to the Financial Aid office.
-In order for this information to be processed by payroll, you need to attach something in writing with the account and routing number from the bank. (e.g.: a voided check, a deposit slip, a letter from the bank, etc.).
 Your request may take up to three pay periods to be processed.
 In the meantime, you will receive actual paychecks.
 If you already completed a direct deposit form the previous year, there is no need to complete another one unless there are changes.